Prover Agent: An Agent-Based Framework for Formal Mathematical Proofs: Method

 It is accessible if a generated lemma cannot be proven.
-This mirrors how human mathematicians often approach problems: when the overall strategy is unclear at the beginning, they may explore several directions, some of which turn out to be unproductive and are eventually discarded in favor of more promising ones.
-Alternatively, to handle cases where the lemma is still too challenging to prove, the system may recursively generate the lemma into smaller, more manageable sub-lemmas up to a specified depth limit $D$.
-Also, if no generated lemma can be proven, new lemmas are generated and the process restarts, as long as the number of attempted lemmas does not exceed the predefined limit $L$.
+This mirrors how human mathematicians often work: when the overall strategy is unclear at the beginning, they may explore several directions, some of which turn out to be unproductive and are eventually discarded in favor of more promising ones.
+Alternatively, to handle cases where the lemma is still too challenging to prove, the system may recursively introduce smaller auxiliary lemmas, up to a depth limit $D$.